Wesfarmers Chemicals, Energy & Fertilisers

 Wesfarmers Chemicals, Energy & Fertilisers (WesCEF) is a division of Wesfarmers Limited based in Perth, Western Australia.
 It produces and markets chemical, fertiliser and energy products through businesses including CSBP, Kleenheat, Australian Vinyls and ModWood, and joint ventures such as Australian Gold Reagents (AGR), Queensland Nitrates (QNP) and Covalent Lithium.

 History

 WesCEF traces its origins to Wesfarmers’ acquisition of control of CSBP & Farmers.
-Wesfarmers announced a $60 million bid on 25 October 1977 and secured the required 75 per cent vote on 11 September 1979; contemporary coverage described it as the largest corporate takeover in Australia at the time.
+Wesfarmers announced a $60 million bid on 25 October 1977 and secured the required 75 per cent vote on 11 September 1979; contemporary coverage described it as the largest corporate takeover in Australia's history to date.
 In 1986 Wesfarmers bought BP’s remaining stake, gaining 100 per cent ownership of CSBP & Farmers.

 Kleenheat Gas had been established by Wesfarmers in 1956 to distribute LPG in Western Australia, forming the foundation of the group’s energy activities.
 Mining chemicals capacity expanded with the commissioning in 1988 of the Australian Gold Reagents sodium cyanide plant at Kwinana, a joint venture owned 75% by CSBP and 25% by Coogee Chemicals.